adelbeke/ai-guidelines/CLAUME.md

 # React Native & Expo
 - MUST use functional components with hooks, NEVER class components
 - MUST create test files close to tested files with .test.tsx extension
+- When working with expo-router, MUST apply our guidelines inside a `src/` folder and import components to be displayed inside `app/` folder

 ---